-Will Foster is 16 years old and a member of the Walter Payton College Prep Class of 2020.
-In 2015 he was a Kid Reporter for Sports Illustrated Kids magazine and website.
+Paw Print Editor Will Foster is 18 years old and a member of the Walter Payton College Prep Class of 2020.
+In addition to his newspaper work, he writes about legal matters for the High School SCOTUS blog.
+In 2015-16 he was a Kid Reporter for Sports Illustrated Kids magazine and website.
 Additionally, he was the editor-in-chief of his middle school newspaper for two years.
 You can find his work for Sports Illustrated Kids at http://bit.ly/2mcsRDJ (the page may take a little bit to load as it is an archived page).
 When clicking on individual articles from that page, it is advised that you right click and click "open link in new tab" for faster loading times.

 With the most recent update to its remote learning grading policy, CPS has demonstrated its failure to adequately take students’ situation into account.

 Chicago Public Schools on Thursday announced major changes in its grading system for the remainder of the school year, causing confusion and dismay among Payton students who had hoped that the current system — in which assignments can help, but never hurt, a student’s letter grade — would continue.

 Today, Illinois Governor J.B.
 Pritzker ordered all Illinois schools closed to in-person learning for the remainder of the academic year.
 But we wish the state would at least wait and see what conditions are in May before making a definitive decision.